ylmrx/RX2AKA/README.md

 ## AKAI

-- If you're dealing with programs spanning drum-loop (or non-tonal stuffs, noise, spoken voice...) across keys, you'll want to disable the `"Key->Pitch"` setting at the bottom of the "keyzone" tab.
+- If you're dealing with programs spanning drum-loop (or non-tonal stuffs, noise, spoken voice...) across keys:
+   - select all sample (square selection in the `keyzone` tab)
+   - click: `"Key->Pitch"` setting at the bottom.
+   - maybe tweak the bass note
 - The whole things expect upper-case file names
+- Many programs are kinda broken (ie. reference files that don't exist... if you report issues share the faulty file)

 ## AKAI Ripping